 - Fresh pineapple fruit (1″ cubes) – 5 pieces

 - Soak tamarind in hot water (or microwave for 1 min) and extract its juice using 500 ml water.

-- Grind all ingredients except pineapple into coarse rasam powder.
+- Grind all ingredients except pineapple into a coarse powder & keep rasam podi aside.

-- Grind pineapple pieces into pulp and keep aside.
+- Grind pineapple pieces separately to prepare its pulp and set aside.

 - Heat a cooking pan with ghee, add rasam powder and saute for 30 sec. or until its aroma is released.